esportsdrafts/esportsdrafts-backend-legacy/services/frontend/README.md

 # Frontend
-Source and Docker image lives in another repo `efantasy-frontend`.
+Source and Docker image lives in another repo `esportsdrafts-frontend`.
 This directory serves to hold k8s config.